Serving Injured Workers in the Ennis, TX Area

 Common Ennis On-The-Job Injuries

-Working hard can lead to injuries – even when you are in a safe environment, and even when you are a skilled and knowledgeable worker.
-In fact, on-the-job injuries can have a huge number of causes, from a simple missed stair on the way to lunch to a construction site collapse.
+Working hard can lead to injuries even when you are in a safe environment, and even when you are a skilled and knowledgeable worker.
+In fact, on-the-job injuries can have a huge number of causes, from a simply missed stair on the way to lunch to a construction site collapse.
 We want you to know that however your injury took place, and no matter whether you are an office worker or a laborer, you deserve experienced medical care after the fact.

 At Work Injury MD, we see a wide range of injuries, but the most common are:

 - Head injuries.
 From mild concussions to traumatic brain injuries, head injuries are a common result of falls, falling objects, car accidents, and assaults.
-These injuries can have long and worrisome consequences, including memory issues, trouble concentrating, behavioral problems, and chronic headache.
+These injuries can have long and worrisome consequences, including memory issues, trouble concentrating, behavioral problems, and chronic headaches.

 - Neck injuries.
 Neck injuries, such as herniated discs, can cause an enormous amount of pain because of pinched nerves.
 They can also cause other serious issues, such as tingling and weakness in the arms, hands, and fingers.
 Untreated neck injuries can result in permanent nerve damage.